JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Make the emoji selector work for the create post wizard #DONE
 - Fade out animation is not working as it is hidden instantly #DONE
 ##### I added the animation but it becomes really slow even when the emoji selector is hidden
 - Added a state to manage the animation and hide the emoji selector as typing is really slow when it is rendered #DONE
+- Add the emoji selector to the edit post textarea

 ### User and trend suggestion in the edit post view
 - Add user and trend suggestions in the edit post text area #DONE